 LVHI also puts various limits on the portfolio to eliminate overconcentration risk—for instance, no stock can make up more than 2.5% of the index at quarterly rebalancing, no sector can make up more than 25%, and REITs, which we’ll get to in a bit, can’t exceed 15%.
 Also, no geographic region will exceed 50% of assets, and no single country will exceed 15%.
 To further tamp down on volatility, LVHI hedges against currency fluctuations.

-These large international names throw off a yield well north of 3%, and that’s actually much lower than it was a few months ago thanks to recent gains in the fund.
+These large international names throw off a yield of almost 4%, and that’s actually much lower than it was a few months ago thanks to recent gains in the fund.
 But it also dishes out much higher returns (and much lower risk) compared to the ETF’s category average.
 All of this makes LVHI not just a great holding for anytime, but also one of the best ETFs for bear markets.
 Indeed, its losses during 2025’s near-bear drop were less than half the broader market’s.

 Income investors should note that LVHI, like many international dividend funds, has “lumpy” dividends, as foreign companies often pay just semiannually or even annually.
-For instance: Its four most recent quarterly dividend payments ranged from 12.7¢ to 81.4¢!
+For instance: Its four most recent quarterly dividend payments ranged from 16.0¢ to 81.4¢!

 Want to learn more about LVHI?
 Check out the Franklin Templeton provider site.